Speaker Resources

 • Minimal slides are best—-avoid walls of text and long lists of bullets.

-• Leave the bottom ⅓ of your slides free of text to ensure nothing is obscured.
+• Leave the bottom 25% of your slides free of text to ensure nothing is obscured by other attendees’ heads.

 • If your talk requires live coding or using the terminal, make sure your editor or terminal settings are legible.
 Dark text on a light background (high contrast) with a large font is best.